Franciscans, Pope Leo mark beginning of 800th anniversary year of St. Francis of Assisi’s death

 In a letter for the occasion, Pope Leo expressed hope that St. Francis’s message of peace might “find a profound echo in the Church and society today.”

-He [St. Francis] heard a call: “The Lord revealed to me that we should say this greeting: ‘May the Lord give you peace’“.
-With these essential words, he gives his friars and every believer the inner wonder that the Gospel had brought into his life: peace is the sum of all God’s goods, a gift that comes down from on high.
-What an illusion it would be to think of building it with human strength alone! ...
+He [St. Francis] heard a call: “The Lord revealed to me that we should say this greeting: “May the Lord give you peace.”
+With these essential words, he conveys to his friars and to every believer the inner wonder that the Gospel had brought into his life: peace is the sum of all God’s gifts, a gift that comes from above.
+What an illusion it would be to think that it can be built by human efforts alone!
+And yet it is an active gift, to be welcomed and lived every day ...

-The peace that the Seraphic Father proclaims is that which Christ himself has made resound between heaven and earth.
-In this era, marked by so many wars that seem interminable, by inner and social divisions that create distrust and fear, he continues to speak.
+The peace that the Seraphic Father proclaims is the peace that Christ himself made resound between heaven and earth.
+In this age, marked by so many seemingly interminable wars, by internal and social divisions that create mistrust and fear, he continues to speak.
 Not because he offers technical solutions, but because his life points to the authentic source of peace.

 For all current news, visit our News home page.